georgegognadze/awesome-resources/README.md

 + <a href="https://blockly-games.appspot.com/" target="_blank"> Blockly </a> Build a simple computer application by programming “tag” blocks to reach your target – no typing required.  :free:
 + <a href="https://code.org/starwars" target="_blank"> Star Wars </a> Learn to code with Star Wars - Learn to program droids, and create your own Star Wars game in a galaxy far, far away.  :free:
 + <a href="http://csunplugged.org/" target="_blank"> CS Unplugged </a> CS Unplugged - A computer science curriculum made of many different activities that do not require a computer.  :free:
++ <a href="https://www.apple.com/au/swift/playgrounds/" target="_blank"> Swift Playgrounds </a> Learn serious code on your iPad.
+In a seriously fun way.  :free:

 #### The Hour of Code